samfcmc/ist-dissertation-latex-template/README.md

 ```

 ### Using Grunt
-Using Grunt is option, but if you choose to use these option you will make the development of you document much more efficient, since that each time that a ``.tex`` file is saved, the whole document is compiled again.
+Using Grunt is optional, but if you choose to use these option you will make the development of you document much more efficient, since that each time that a ``.tex`` file is saved, the whole document is compiled again.
 The requirements to use Grunt are:

 - [NodeJS](https://nodejs.org/)
 - [NPM](https://www.npmjs.com/)